Framework-R-D/phlex-design/doc/appendices/definitions.rst

     Data cell [#data-set]_
         A grouping of data products that is identifiable by the framework.

+        Each data cell has has a data layer label, which indicates the type of the data cell.
+        All the data cells of a given data layer are of the same type.
         All the data cells of a given data layer are identifiable by the same type of index, and each is identified by a unique index value.
         In *art*, individual *Run* objects, *SubRun* objects and *Event* objects are examples of data cells.